-This article about five reasons why you should never cheat on your gluten-free diet contains affiliate links.
+This article about why you should never cheat on your gluten-free diet contains affiliate links.

-Because it’s challenging to adhere to the gluten-free diet 100 percent of the time, many people cheat, or say they’ll eat “just a little” because tasting that delicious chocolate cake is too hard to resist.
+Because it’s challenging to adhere to the gluten-free diet 100 percent of the time, many people cheat.
+Some say they’ll eat “just a little” because tasting that delicious chocolate cake is too hard to resist.
 I get it, it’s hard to watch others eat something that you know is delicious and you cannot eat it.
 The feeling of depravity comes to light in such situations.

 However, cheating on your gluten-free diet, or even those on so-called “low gluten” diets, is doing little to improve your health.
 You can’t be “a little pregnant,” nor can you be a “little gluten-free” if you want to benefit from the diet.